edunham/netsec-class/presentation.rst

     :align: center

 * Many security testers have a background in black-hat work
+* Certifications/degrees can help but experience counts most
 .. note::
     What type of jobs are available / how does one get these jobs?